Great Drives – No 1 To: Byron Bay

 Cross the bridge at Mullumbimby and turn right into Brunswick Tce which becomes Burringbar St, then turn right following the Coolamon Villas sign, then turn right into Jubilee Ave, past the golf course continuing to Coorabell, left into Coorabell Rd which leads to Coolamon Scenic Drive.

-Continue along Coolamon Scenic Way to Pacific Highway, turn right and in 2.7Klm take the Bangalow exit, turn left into Byron St after you cross the railway bridge.
-(Remember Bangalow Palms?
+Continue along Coolamon Scenic Drive to Pacific Highway, turn right and in 2.7Klm take the Bangalow exit, turn left into Byron St after you cross the railway bridge.
+(Remember Bangalow Palm trees?
 This is where they came from.)
 Go under the Pacific Hwy and follow Bangalow Rd to Byron Bay, turning left at the T intersection past the golf club.
 Follow Bangalow Rd, left into Browning and right into Jonson St.

 Even with this route, you will miss seeing Tumbulgum; Murwillumbah; Brunswick Heads and Ocean Shores, something to think about next time.